celestiaorg/docs/developers/submit-data.md

 #### Estimating PFB gas

-Generally, the gas used by a PFB transaction involves a static fixed cost and a dynamic cost based on the size of each blob involved in the transaction.
+Generally, the gas used by a PFB transaction involves a static fixed cost and a dynamic cost based on the size of each blob in the transaction.

 :::tip NOTE
 For a general use case of a normal account submitting a PFB, the static costs can be treated as such.
 However, due to the description above of how gas works in the Cosmos-SDK this is not always the case.
-Notably, if we use a vesting account or the `feegrant` modules, then these static costs change.
+Notably, if a vesting account or the `feegrant` modules are used, then these static costs change.
 :::

 The fixed cost is an approximation of the gas consumed by operations outside